tothepowerofn/memery/README.md

 This repository contains the code for the `memery` algorithm, as well as multiple test programs that use common types of linked data structures that can be used to evaluate `memery`.

-`memery` was developed by Nathan Contreras (@tothepowerofn), Mridu Nanda (@mnanda), and Noah Singer (@singerng) as a final project for Harvard CS 263: Systems Security under Prof. James Mickens.
+`memery` was developed by Nathan Contreras (@tothepowerofn), Mridu Nanda (@mridunanda), and Noah Singer (@singerng) as a final project for Harvard CS 263: Systems Security under Prof. James Mickens.

 ## Usage